symfony-cmf/create-bundle/README.md

 ## Requirements

 * Symfony 2.2.x
-* Create.js (included in this project as a git submodule)
+* create.js (can be installed through a composer post-install task, see the installation guide link below)
 * See also the `require` section of [composer.json](composer.json)